GRESB/api-docs/source/includes/_reporting-entities.md

 ```
 ## GET /entities/{entity_id}

-Similar to the above, but returns the details on a specific entity (company or
-fund), identified by the ID in the URL.
+Similar to the above, but returns the details on a specific entity, identified by the ID in the URL.
 Requires that the user has contributor
 access to the entity.
-The required [scope](#api-authorization-oauth-scopes) is
-`entities`.

 ```shell
 curl https://api.gresb.com/api/v1/entities/{entity_id} \